-Table A-2 provides a summary of the data released by GEDTS on the number of people passing the exam each year and the age distribution of those passing the exam (American Council on Education, GED Testing Service 1991-2002, 2003-06, 2007, 2008, 2009).
-For the U.S. population, GEDTS indicates that approximately 250,000 persons ages 18-24 passed the GED in 2008.
+District of Columbia, and separately for facilities that would not be included in the CPS sampling frame (referred to as state and federal contract facilities in the table title).
+For the U.S. population, GEDTS indicates that approximately 301,000 persons ages 18-24 passed the GED in 2009.
 The GED status rate indicates the percentage of individuals in a given age range who passed the GED exam irrespective of when they passed the exam.
-In order to derive the GED status rate, data from several GEDTS reports were combined.
-For 18- through 24-yearolds, this was done by adding the count of 18- through 24-year-olds who passed the exam in 2008 to counts of people who were ages 18-24 in 2008, but who passed the exam in earlier years.
-The number of 18- through 24-year-olds who passed the exam in 2008 was added to the number of 17- through 23-year-olds who passed the exam in 2007.
-That sum was added to the number of 16- through 22-year-olds who passed the exam in 2006, the number of 16- through 21-year-olds who passed the exam in 2005, the number of 16- through 20-year-olds who passed the exam in 2004, the number of 16- through 19-year-olds who passed the exam in 2003, the number of 16- through 18-year-olds who passed the exam in 2002, the number of 16- and 17year-olds who passed the exam in 2001, and the number of 16-year-olds who passed the exam in 2000.
-Sixteen year-olds in 2000 would have been 24 in 2008.
-Based on this approach, approximately 1,622,000 persons ages 18 through 24 held a GED in 2008.
+11 In order to derive the GED status rate, data from several GEDTS reports were combined.
+For 18- through 24-year-olds, this was done by adding the count of 18- through 24-year-olds who passed the exam in 2009 to counts of people who were ages 18-24 in 2009, but who passed the exam in earlier years.
+The number of 18- through 24-year-olds who passed the exam in 2009 was added to the number of 17- through 23-year-olds who passed the exam in 2008.
+That sum was added to the number of 16- through 22-year-olds who passed the exam in 2007, the number of 16- through 21-year-olds who passed the exam in 2006, the number of 16- through 20-year-olds who passed the exam in 2005, the number of 16- through 19-year-olds who passed the exam in 2004, the number of 16through 18-year-olds who passed the exam in 2003, the number of 16- and 17-year-olds who passed the exam in 2002, and the number of 16-year-olds who passed the exam in 2001.
+Sixteenyear-olds in 2001 would have been 24 in 2009.
+Based on this approach, approximately 1,621,000 persons ages 18 through 24 held a GED in 2009.

 Because the CPS-based status rates developed for this report focus on individuals in the civilian, noninstitutionalized population, adjustments were made to the GED count estimates.
-GED count data are reported by year the GED was earned, whereas the status rates reflect the experience of individuals over multiple year periods.
+GED count data are reported by year the GED was earned, whereas the status rates reflect the experience of individuals over multiple-year periods.
 As such, individuals might have been part of the civilian, noninstitutionalized population when they earned a GED, and subsequently joined the military or the prison populations.
-Alternatively, individuals might have been in the military or prison when they earned a GED and subsequently reentered the civilian, noninstitutionalized population.
-To account for both possibilities, data for current active-duty military personnel for 2008 were obtained from the Defense Manpower Data Center and from the Survey of Inmates in
+Alternatively, individuals might have been in the military or in prison when they earned a GED and subsequently reentered the civilian, noninstitutionalized population.
+To account for both possibilities, information for those passing the exams in facilities that are not part of the CPS sampling frame were drawn from GEDTS reports (table A-3), adjusted in the same way as the data from table A-2 and combined with those data.
+Combining information from tables A-2 and A-3 provides counts of individuals who were 18-24-years-old in 2009, irrespective of where they were when they took the exams.